WebexCC-SA/LAB-2352/docs/Labguide/Lab2.md

 <!-- md:option type:note -->

-!!! note "Lab Objective"
+!!! note "Step Objective"
-    In this lab, We will learned how to:
+    In this step, We will learned how to:

     1) Create a Webex AI bot.